 The Funny Thing About Dating a Black Guy

 The funny thing about dating a black guy is telling your mom you’re dating a black guy.
 I suggest telling her somewhere overcrowded, perhaps a Macy’s during a One Day Saturday Sale or maybe somewhere very quiet, like a movie theater in the middle of the scene when Rose lets Jack’s hand go.
 Because the more people around, the better and the more awkward you can make it for her, the better.
 For example, I chose terminal D, baggage claim carousel 6 of JFK International Airport in New York City, New York, USA.
 But when she finds out he’s black and she’s uncomfortable with that, she’ll want to save the blow up for home.
 So wait until you drive the hour in silence over the George Washington Bridge and down 287.
-The funny thing about dating a black guy is that when your mom sits at the dinner table and tells you she “doesn’t want black grandbabies,” you get to call her a racist.

 The funny thing about dating a black guy is when people ask you if you’re dating him just to piss off your parents.

 But it’s really fun when your mom tells you he’ll leave you for a black girl.
 And then a few months later, before the two of you make your relationship exclusive, he sleeps with a black girl and you’re left to figure out if your mom is right or not.
-And if your mom’s a racist, and we are our parents, you’re probably a racist, too.
+And if your mom’s acting racist, and we are our parents, you’re probably racist, too.
 Right?

 Another fun thing about dating a black guy is when you go to the movies and the cashier, a young black man, gives you your soda and popcorn, and looks at your boyfriend and then at you.
 Then he’ll ask your boyfriend, “you seen ‘Get Out’ yet?”
 And you think, No, he hasn’t seen “Get Out” ‘cause he’s already living it.
 I already hypnotized him.
 How else do you think I trapped such a fine man?